joserc87/SDV-Summary/README.md

 To run, the templating engine jinja2 needs `sdv\templates\analytics.html` to exist.

 Assets for image generation go in `sdv\assets\[subfolder]`.
 Assets used as-is go in `sdv\static\assets\[subfolder]`.

+## Acknowledgements

+Thanks to Leonardo Francisco (icantbewrong@outlook.com) for contributing the Brazilian Portuguese translation.